aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 ![heroku](./documentation/resources/heroku.png)

+### Summary

 Here's how we start-up our project with Heroku, and add a Postgres DB:

 1. We created a Heroku account, using the project email address.
 2. We used Heroku to create an app, using the European jurisdiction.
 (We called ours urbanwilddbapi